fraktalcow/file-link/readme.md

    - The application uses the `slowapi` library to prevent abuse of the upload endpoint.

 ## Conclusion
-The FileShare application provides a robust solution for secure file sharing with a user-friendly interface.
+The FileLink application provides a robust solution for secure file sharing with a user-friendly interface.
 Each component plays a crucial role in ensuring smooth interactions and efficient file management.